From 2014 to 2016, there was a review of information on higher education, for which we published two major pieces of research:

 Evaluating the updated survey

-We are currently evaluating NSS 2017 to see how the new survey has worked in practice and establish if there are any issues.
-See the report detailing the findings from the student and institutional online surveys.
+In early 2017, NSS 2017 was evaluated to see how the new survey had worked in practice and to establish if there were any issues.
+See the report detailing findings from the student and institutional online surveys.